Psychosocial UFO hypothesis: Flaps of flying phantoms

-In the first couple decades of the saucer controversy, several researchers sought to argue that flaps were generated by saucers timing their arrival to the proximity of Mars.
+In the first couple of decades of the saucer controversy, several researchers sought to argue that flaps were generated by saucers timing their arrival to the proximity of Mars.
 Predictions were generated, but notably failed.
 One 1962 study remarked, "If one works with data limited to the period 1950 to 1956 one can argue a correlation as strong as one in a thousand against chance existed."
 Outside this limited set, however, it is clear no correlation can be found.
 Charles H. Smiley, Chairman of the Department of Astronomy at Brown University computed 14 ideal minimum energy orbits for transportation from Mars to Earth and Venus to Earth between 1956 and 1965 and determined the likely arrival times plus and minus ten days.
-He then looked at the number of ufo reports to Blue Book for these periods.
+He then looked at the number of UFO reports to Blue Book for these periods.
 They were self-evidently insignificant and corresponded to no flaps.
 Other researchers argued flaps were indications of phased operations, indications of the construction of bases, or ways of desensitizing humanity to the extraterrestrial presence before overt Contact or a Mass Landing, which would culminate in the imminent future.
 These predictions clearly failed as well.

 British researchers, puzzled by the failures decided to take things in new directions: Peter Rogerson would write, "There should be a major co-operative effort at a systematic search for pre-1947 'waves,' involving, if possible, full scrutiny of national and local newspapers, and scientific and popular magazines, starting with flap periods, then other periods."
 Attention should be paid to "the social, religious, political and scientific background."
-Roger Sandell's work on a 1905 outbreak of ufo sighting in Wales had already suggested that these earlier flaps had odd facets, some of the high strangeness material echoed modern cases, but not in the ways might hope if one thought them extraterrestrial.
+Roger Sandell's work on a 1905 outbreak of UFO sighting in Wales had already suggested that these earlier flaps had odd facets, some of the high strangeness material echoed modern cases, but not in the ways one might hope if one thought them extraterrestrial.
 Mary Jones encountered a sinister black clad man she identified as Satan, but would probably thought an MIB had it not been 1905 Wales.
 Other Men in Black were seen and one figure turned into a black dog before one witness's eyes.
-Noting such things only add to the complexity of the ufo phenomenon he urged progress could only be made by detailed research conducted with no preconceptions.
+Noting such things only add to the complexity of the UFO phenomenon he urged progress could only be made by detailed research conducted with no preconceptions.